JaimeGensler/thyseus/docs/advanced_patterns/custom_system_parameters.md

 The final method needed for a complete parameter descriptor.
 The world building the system is passed in and whatever is returned from this method will be passed to your system.
-This method may return **anything**!
+This method may return **anything** - but note that promises will be `awaited` and unwrapped!

 The return type of `intoArgument` determines the parameter type for your system, so your parameters can have strong type support!

-> System creation is the last step of World construction, so all World
+> System creation is the last step of World construction.
+All World properties
-> properties are set, but world.systems will be incomplete.
+> are set, but world.systems and world.arguments will be incomplete.

 ## Recreating the Resource Parameter Descriptor